DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Nationalist Thought And The Colonial World.md

 17

-It is a morall privillege, positivism, utilitarianism, weberian - a progressive philosophy of life.
+It is a moral privillege, positivism, utilitarianism, weberian - a progressive philosophy of life.
 When all these positions are chalenged, privilege (of the superiority of Euro people) becomes last bastion of global supremacy.

 The scientist is always a modern, enlightened and self-conscious Western anthropologist.
 The objects of study are 'other' cultures always non-Western.
 No one has raised the possibility of a 'rational' understanding of 'us' by a member of the 'other' culture - it could be argued ... when we consider the problem of relativism, we consider the relations between cultures in the abstract and it does not matter if the subject-object relation between Western and non-Western cultures is reversed.